 Baked chorizo and asparagus risotto – a delicious, rich risotto, quick and easy to make and ready for the oven in under 10 minutes.
 Under 600 calories and 2 of your 5-a-day.

 I like making risotto, for starters it tastes good.
 However, as a parent of two young children it has another huge advantage.
 When you make it on the hob you have to stand there and keep it stirring.
 It’s a great excuse for some “me time” – by me time I do mean standing at the hob stirring risotto, but there’s something I find quite therapeutic about it.
-The ability to answer every “muuuuuuum!” with “ask your Dad I’m making dinner and if I come now it’ll be ruined” makes me surprisingly happy.
+The ability to answer every “muuuuuuum!” with “give me a moment, I’m making dinner and if I come now it’ll be ruined” makes me surprisingly happy (only when there is another adult in the house of course!).
 The same applies to other classics such as custard or béchamel sauce.

-Unfortunately this relaxing cooking time is not always practical.
-Jon isn’t home from work until late which means that I’m in the house with the boys by myself cooking dinner.
-Despite my occasional desire to be able to block out the non-stop merry-go-round of “mum, I need you” they’re my babies, I’m here to look after them and so I’ll always go and help.
+Unfortunately this relaxing cooking time is not always practical as I’m in the house with the boys by myself cooking dinner.
+Despite my occasional desire to be able to block out the non-stop merry-go-round of “mum, I need you”, they’re my babies, I’m here to look after them and so I’ll always go and help.
 This meant that my risotto had to get more practical.

 I read a while ago about baked risotto and finally decided to give it a try.
 The great thing about it is that you spend a few minutes getting all of the ingredients ready and then pop it into the oven to cook.
 No being chained to the stove.